bitsblocks/crypto-bubbles/index.md

 buy the token.
 The only plausible reason for forcing the use of a token, then, is to hike prices or bilk investors.

-Beyond facilitating illegal activity, crypto-tokens obfuscate the pricediscovery benefits that come when a single currency operates as a unit of account.
+Beyond facilitating illegal activity, crypto-tokens obfuscate the price-discovery benefits that come when a single currency operates as a unit of account.
 In a crypto-utopia, every single good and service would have its own distinct token, and average consumers would have no way to judge the relative prices of different – or even similar – goods and services.
 Nor would they have any real certainty about a token's